 Existential threats, such as the shift from brick and mortar retail to digital commerce, have influenced radical…

-PMI Contributors also wrote articles about Alpha’s decision making survey report:
+PMI contributors have also written articles about Alpha’s decision-making survey report:

 - Alignment Enables Autonomy: How to Build Empowered Product Teams by Andrew Boot